Samsung Galaxy S20+ vs Galaxy Note 9: Worth the Upgrade?

 Samsung’s Galaxy Note 9 was the last Galaxy Note device that wasn’t huge.
 Since then, the Galaxy Note 10+ jumped to nearly 7-inches in size, and this new Galaxy S20 series is pretty big too.
 On the front, the design looks similar, but there are some important changes throughout.

 Here’s where things get interesting.
 Overall, the Galaxy S20+ shouldn’t be that much bigger physically than the Galaxy Note 9, even though the screen is 6.7-inches.
 That’s thanks to the smaller bezels around the screen, and because Samsung put the front camera in the display, instead of above it.
 Letting them stretch the screen to the very top and bottom of the hardware.
-Basically, don’t worry about it being too big to hold.
+Basically, don’t worry about it being too big for you.

 Then, another big change is Samsung’s new 120Hz display technology.
-Following a trend of higher refresh rates like we saw from OnePlus and Google in 2019, the Galaxy S20 will have a high 120Hz refresh rate, up from 60Hz in the Galaxy Note 9.
+Following a trend of higher refresh rates like we saw from OnePlus and Google in 2019, the Galaxy S20 packs a fast 120Hz refresh rate display, up from 60Hz in the Galaxy Note 9.
 This allows the screen to refresh 120 times per second, which is twice as fast as older models like the Galaxy Note 9.

 The higher refresh rate makes everything from apps, games and even the operating system look faster, feel faster, run smoothly, and just seem better.
 Remember how much better 120Hz and even 240Hz HDTVs looked a few years ago in your living room?
 That same type of quality and performance jump is happening on our phones.
+Furthermore, the S20 has a faster 240Hz touch response time, too, up from 120.

 - Samsung Galaxy S20+: 6.7-inch, 120Hz, 3200 x 1440 Quad-HD AMOLED